 What you need to know: The bank vs. online transfer companies

 Business owners and entrepreneurs have different options for international money transfers.
-Sending money across borders through a corporate or business bank account is convenient but costly.
-Banks typically provide the option to transfer money though your accounts banking portal; however, because banks do international transfers at a high margin this method is not cost effective.
+Sending money across borders through a corporate or business bank account is convenient but can be costly.
+Online banks tend to offer competitive fees.
+To find the right digital bank for you, check online bank comparison for benefits and features.
+You Banks typically provide the option to transfer money though your accounts banking portal; however, because banks do international transfers at a high margin this method is not cost effective.

 An alternative route is to compare the exchange rates and fees of your bank against an online remittance service.
 These services specialize in international transactions, which allow them to provide the same service at a cheaper cost.
 The tighter margins of these services come with significant savings for business owners.